-New story idea. Yeah I know, but it popped into my head, just like, BAM! So I had to put it down :)

 "What the-" one of them started to say before smoke started gushing out of the grenade.
 They began to choke and heave and I heard four thuds, before making myself visible.
 The smoke cleared up a few moments later, and they looked up at me, sweating and panting.
 I was a little bit surprised as they were still conscious.
 I pulled the mask off.

-"You," one of them breathed out, struggling with oxygen.
+"You," one of them breathed out, struggling without oxygen.

 "No." I whispered.
 The one on the ground grinned.

 "Yes."
 He said.
 "Taylor, it's a hunter.
 Get her."
 And before I could blink, my pistol was knocked out of my hand.
 I did the first thing that came to my mind and ran.
 I tore through the forest, dodging trees and receiving scratches from branches and shrubs.
 I ran out of breath and I quickly surveyed my surroundings.
 Trees everywhere and nothing could lead my somewhere.
 I checked my pocket for my phone, my stomach dropping to feel the empty space.
 I felt the colour drain from my cheeks and I starter panicking.